-The interests in unconsolidated structured entities that the Group hold are classified into asset securitization vehicles, structured finance, investment fund and real-estate trust, based on the nature and the purpose of each structured entity.
+The ownership interests on unconsolidated structured entities that the Group hold are classified into asset securitization vehicles, structured finance, investment fund and real-estate trust, based on the nature and the purpose of the structured entities.

 Unconsolidated structured entities classified as 'asset securitization vehicles' are entities that issue asset-backed securities, pay the principal and interest or distributes dividends on asset-backed securities through borrowings or profits from the management, operation and sale of securitized assets.
-The Group has been purchasing commitments of asset-backed securities or issuing asset-backed securities through credit grants, and the structured entities recognize related interest or fee revenue.
+The Group transfers related risks by the purchase commitments of asset-backed securities or issuance of asset-backed securities through credit grants, and the structured entities recognize related interest or fee revenue.
 There are entities that provide additional funding and conditional debt acquisition commitments before the Group's financial support, but the Group is still exposed to losses arising from the purchase of financial assets issued by the structured entities when it fails to renew the securities.

-Unconsolidated structured entities classified as 'structured financing' include real estate project financing investment vehicle, social overhead capital companies, and special purpose companies for ship (aircraft) financing.
+Unconsolidated structured entities classified as 'structured financing' include real estate project financing investment vehicle, social overhead capital companies, and special purpose vehicles for ship (aircraft) financing.
 Each entity is incorporated as a separate company with a limited purpose in order to efficiently pursue business goals.
 'Structured financing' is a financing method for large-scale risky business, with investments made based on feasibility of the specific business or project, instead of credit of business owner or physical collaterals.
 The investors receive profits from the operation of the business.
 The Group recognizes interest revenue, profit or loss from assessment or transactions of financial instruments, or dividend income.
 With regard to uncertainties involving structured financing, there are entities that provide financial support such as additional fund, guarantees and prioritized credit grants prior to the Group's intervention, but the Group is exposed to possible losses due to loss of principal from reduction in investment value or irrecoverable loans arising from failure to collect scheduled cash flows and cessation of projects.

 Unconsolidated structured entities classified as 'investment funds' include investment trusts and private equity funds.
 An investment trust orders the investment and operation of funds to the trust manager in accordance with trust contract with profits distributed to the investors.
 Private equity funds finances money required to acquire equity securities to enable direction of management and/or improvement of ownership structure, with profit distributed to the investors.
 The Group recognizes pro rata amount of valuation gain or loss on investment and dividend income as an investor and may be exposed to losses due to reduction in investment value.
-Short-term investments in MMF as of December 31, 2019 and 2020 are 47,502 million Won and 427,375 million Won, respectively, and there is no additional commitments.